SocketDotTech/socket-docs/docs/deploy.md

 The initialize function follows similar flow to how demonstrated on [Calling onchain smart contracts](/call-contracts) using the `async` modifier and `forwarderAddress`.

 :::info
-You can also note that the forwarder addresses of deployed contracts are stored in `forwarderAddresses` mapping in the `AppDeployerBase` and can be accessed easily here.
+You can also note that the forwarder addresses of deployed contracts are stored in `forwarderAddresses` mapping in the `AppGatewayBase` and can be easily accessed here.
 :::

 ## Deploy multiple contracts

 So far we have been working with a single `SuperToken` contract onchain.
-But the deployer also supports working with multiple contracts.
-Lets create `SuperTokenVault` to lock tokens on chain and extend the deployer to deploy both contracts.
+But the AppGateway also supports working with multiple contracts.
+Lets create `SuperTokenVault` to lock tokens and extend the AppGateway to deploy both contracts.

 ```solidity
 contract SuperTokenVault is Ownable, PlugBase {